OrdoLuminis/ordoluminis.github.io/_posts/2025-08-03-historic-protestant-position.markdown

 ◊ NKJV Thomas Nelson Study Bible has [177 Scholars](https://www.zeolla.org/christian/versions/misc/translators.htm), and the study includes many others.
 </small>

+### 2.2 Pastors & Prominent Figures

+#### 2.1.1 Pastor Chuck Smith & The Original Calvalry Chapel Distincives

+Chuck Smith (2000), from his C2000 commentary on 1 John 3:6–8, writes:

+> 1Jn 3:6 Whosoever abides in him does not **practice** sin: and whosoever **practices** sin has not seen him, neither known him.
+Pretty powerful words.
+It should cause us to examine our own lives. **If I am living a life of practicing sin, I really don’t know Him.
+I really haven’t seen Him.
+If I really know Him, then I’m gonna be free from the practice of sin.**
+>
+> 1Jn 3:8 **He that is practicing sin is of the devil**; for the devil sinneth from the beginning.
+And for this purpose the Son of God was manifested, that he might destroy the works of the devil.
+So again, don’t deceive yourself. <span style="font-weight:bold;color:firebrick;">If you are <span style="font-size:1.2em;color:crimson;">practicing</span> sin, living in sin, you are not of God; you are a part of that rebellion against God, led by Satan.</span> (1Jn 3:6-8)

 <!--

 ### 1.2.2 Scientist Theologians